benvillalobos/msbuildism/the-packaging-project/README.md

 And this is technically true.
 We got our packaging project to build its references and to create a NuGet package, but we haven't gathered anything to pack yet!

-## 4. Gather Your Build Outputs
+## 4. Gathering Build Outputs
 This is a multi-step process.

 1. Decide what to pack.
 1. Create a target that runs between the `Build` and `Pack` targets.
 1. In the new target, add relevant files to `Content`.

-## Deciding what to pack
+### Deciding what to pack
-Ultimately, it is specially-marked `Content` items that get added to NuGet packages.
 Realistically, you'll need to gather outputs in multiple ways ways.
 Which way you use depends on exactly what you need.
 Refer to this table to decide what's best for your needs.

+The common thread for every method is that each item must be added to `Content`, and given a `PackagePath` metadata to customize your package layout.

 Output Needed | Suggested Method(s) | Function | Notes
 ------        | --------- | --------- | ------